 Nothing is more exciting—and stressful—than beginning the overwhelming task of planning your wedding.
 If you’re a person from a marginalized community, however, it only takes one bad meeting with a potential vendor to bring you plummeting back to reality from Cloud Nine.

-Aside from obvious rudeness, Gail Johnson, a master wedding planner based in Georgia, says there are other subtle red flags to be aware of when meeting with a potential vendor.
-“Look for any additional hidden fees or pricing not previously stated in their literature or website,” she tells Brides.
+Aside from obvious rudeness, Johnson says there are other subtle red flags to be aware of when meeting with a potential vendor.
+“Look for any additional hidden fees or pricing not previously stated in their literature or website,” she says.
 “This could be a way to increase the pricing and drive you out.
 Did you discuss an option, and now that option isn’t viable anymore?
 This may be another red flag.
 For example, a vendor says [during your phone consultation] you can bring in table linens.
-But at a face to face meeting, the vendor states you have to rent linens from them at a ridiculous, higher price.”
+But at a face-to-face meeting, the vendor states you have to rent linens from them at a ridiculous, higher price.”